-The Spinone Italiano (the plural form is Spinoni Italiani) goes by many names including Italian Spinone, Spinone, Italian Griffon, Italian Wire-Haired Pointer, and Italian Coarsehaired Pointer.
+The Spinone Italiano (the plural form is Spinoni Italiani) goes by many names, such as Italian Spinone, Spinone, Italian Griffon, Italian Wire-Haired Pointer, and Italian Coarsehaired Pointer.
 Despite their purebred status, you can find them in shelters and rescues, so adopt!
 Don’t shop!

-These hunting dogs adore their humans and all of the activities that come with being in a family.
+These hunting dogs adore their humans and all the activities that come with being in a family.
 Going for a hike?
 Don’t leave this pup behind.
 They love hiking and the great outdoors.
-Long periods of solitude would never do, and apartment life is not ideal.
+Long hours alone would never do, and apartment life is not ideal.
 This dog needs room to run around.
 If you have a house with a backyard, this dog will thrive on keeping their turf critter-free.

 See below for complete list of Spinone Italiano dog breed facts and traits!